 With an extensive public transport system, getting around Bucharest is easy.
-The centre of town is small enough to travel by foot – but watch out for potholes, broken paving and cars squeezed into whatever space they can find.
-For longer trips, a combination of the metro, tram, bus and trolleybus ensure that most of Bucharest is easily reachable.
+The centre of town is small enough to traverse by foot – but watch out for potholes, broken paving, and cars squeezed into any space they can find.
+For longer trips, a combination of the metro, tram, bus and trolleybus ensures that most of Bucharest is easily reachable.
 Otherwise, taxis are relatively inexpensive and widely available.

 Public transport in Bucharest

 Buses, trolleybuses and trams

 There are many bus and tram stops throughout the city, making it easier to get around in Bucharest.
 Buses, trolleybuses and trams are all run by RATB, the local public transport operator.
-A ticket can be used on any of the three transport options as they use the same ticketing system.
-Expats can also buy a weekly or monthly pass which is valid on both the buses, trams and trolleybuses.
+Ahead of their journey, expats should purchase an Activ or Multiplu card, found at kiosks near bus stops.
+Expats can use either card on any of the three transport options, as they share a ticketing system.

 Taxis in Bucharest